craigsapp/humlib/doc/topic/strand.md

 The lines in the file represent a sequence of data that is sorted in chronological order.
-This row/column iteration method is suitable for temporal sequence processing of all spine tokens simultaneously on each line.
+This row/column iteration method is suitable for temporal processing of all data tokens.

+<h3> 1-D strand iteration </h3>

 To iterate through all spines in an different order, the humlib library introduces the concept of *strands*.
 A strand is a sequence of